 Benefits and eligibility for distribution A member who has attained age 60 and has earned 5 or more years of contributing service or age 50 and if the sum of his/her age plus years of credited service is equal to or greater than 70.
 The final average salary (three highest consecutive years in the last ten years) times the years of service times 2.25% equals the annual retirement benefit.
 Deferred retirement option No deferred retirement option is available.

-benefits

-This plan has no provisions for cost of living adjustments.
+Provisions for cost of living adjustments or death benefits This plan has no provisions for cost of living adjustments.
 There are provisions for death benefits.

-Annual pension cost and amount contributed: For the current fiscal year ended, the annual cost was \$11,558 for all covered employees with a contributed percentage of 100%.
+Annual pension cost and amount contributed: For the current fiscal year ended, the annual cost was \$15,329 for all covered employees with a contributed percentage of 100%.